Remove Bundler from StdLib

 Perhaps we could get one from the bundler team to also comment on it - it seems as if

 only Hiroshi comments but not the bundler core team?
 Do they not read the main issue

-Updated by MSP-Greg (Greg L) 8 months ago
+Updated by MSP-Greg (Greg L) about 4 years ago

 Many of the points you make are true.